linode/docs/docs/guides/tools-reference/tools/how-to-use-zoxide/index.md

 ## What is zoxide?

-[`zoxide`](https://github.com/ajeetdsouza/zoxide) is an alternative to the `cd` command, offering faster performance and smarter navigating.
-Like the tools mentioned below, much of the power of `zoxide` is in its ranking of directories based on how recently and frequently you visit them.
+[`zoxide`](https://github.com/ajeetdsouza/zoxide) is an alternative to the `cd` command, offering faster performance and smarter navigation capabilities.
+Like the tools mentioned below, much of the power of `zoxide` is in its directory ranking based on your usage.
 Its ranking algorithm can quickly match partial paths, even single search terms, with one of your most used directories.

 ### zoxide vs Similar Tools

-Several similar `cd` alternatives are out there.
-Most notably, you have [`z`](https://github.com/rupa/z), [`autojump`](https://github.com/wting/autojump), and [`fasd`](https://github.com/clvv/fasd).
+Several similar `cd` alternatives exist.
+Most notably, there is [`z`](https://github.com/rupa/z), [`autojump`](https://github.com/wting/autojump), and [`fasd`](https://github.com/clvv/fasd).

 So, what sets `zoxide` apart?

-First, `zoxide` boasts speed.
-This is the case not only compared to `cd` itself but even to the other alternatives. `zoxide` is built on Rust, and, like many tools taking advantage of the Rust environment, `zoxide` gets high performance marks.
+First, `zoxide` is fast.
+This is the case not only compared to `cd` itself but even to the other alternatives. `zoxide` is built on Rust, and, like many tools taking advantage of the Rust environment, `zoxide` is performant.

 Second, `zoxide` aims for a minimal and ergonomic interface rather than an abundance of features.
-A tool like `autojump` boasts more abilities, but also has more commands to work with.
+A tool like `autojump` has more abilities, but a deeper understanding is needed to use it.
 Even more so with `fasd`, which aspires to be a "command-line productivity booster".
 It includes a suite of methods for short-cutting common navigation and file related commands.
-In fact, if what you're looking for is a full-featured productivity booster, `fasd` is a tool worth checking out.
+In fact, if what you're looking for is a full-featured productivity booster, `fasd` is a tool worth exploring.

-But, again, `zoxide` focuses its features on just providing a handy, fast, and intelligent `cd` alternative.
-It avoids the other bells and whistles to hone its interface into something sharp and intuitive for the job.
-So, if what you're looking for is just that — a tight and performant `cd` replacement — `zoxide` is a prime tool for you.
+`zoxide` focuses on providing a handy, fast, and intelligent `cd` alternative.
+It avoids the other embellishments to hone its interface into something sharp and intuitive.
+So, if what you're looking for is just that — a tight and performant `cd` replacement — `zoxide` is a good choice.

 ## How to Install zoxide